happynear/caffe-windows/matlab/demo/Inceptionism/README.md

 Gallery
 ==============
-2015/6/25 I have generated images whose quality is no less than Google's.
+2015/6/25 Some more wonderful images are generated.
 Sorry that I could not tell the key technique until I have written a technique report.
 I will release the codes once I have uploaded the report.

 ant: